 Optic atrophy is also present in some patients who have autosomal dominant spastic ataxia with miosis (SPAX7) (108650) and in another form of autosomal recessive childhood-onset spastic ataxia and mental retardation (270500).

 No treatment is known but special education and physical and speech therapy may be helpful.

 Leber congenital amaurosis is a collective term applied to multiple recessively inherited conditions with early-onset retinal dystrophy causing infantile or early childhood blindness.
 There are no established diagnostic criteria.
 First signs are usually noted before the age of 6 months.
 These consist of a severe reduction in vision accompanied by nystagmus, abnormal pupillary responses, and photophobia.
 Ametropia in the form of hyperopia is common.
-Keratoconus is frequently found in older children but it is uncertain if this is a primary abnormality or secondary to eye rubbing as the latter is commonly observed.
+Keratoconus (and keratoglobus) is frequently found in older children but it is uncertain if this is a primary abnormality or secondary to eye rubbing as the latter is commonly observed.
 Repeated pressure on the eye may also be responsible for the relative enophthalmos often seen in these patients.
 The ERG is reduced or absent early and permanently.
 Final visual acuity is seldom better than 20/400 and perhaps one-third of affected individuals have no light perception.
 Some individuals experience a period of vision improvement.

 The retina usually has pigmentary changes but these are not diagnostic.
 Retinal vessels are generally attenuated.
 The RPE may have a finely granulated appearance or, in some cases, whitish dots, and even ‘bone spicules’.